-Google, Facebook and Instagram have become a fundamental part of our lives and for anyone running a business – it’s inevitable to ignore them.
-Are you up to date on how to most effectively use them to grow your business?
+Google, Facebook and Instagram have become a fundamental part of our lives, and for anyone running a business – it’s impossible to ignore them.
+Are you up to date on how to most effectively use social media to grow your business?

 Advertising vs Organic

-Online, there are two main ways to reach new customers.
-The first is organic, which is best done through using hashtags, UGC (user generated content) and SEO (search engine optimisation) when you post on your channels.
+There are two main ways to reach new customers online.
+The first is through “organic posts”, where you post your own content in your feed and use hashtags, UGC (user-generated content) and SEO (search engine optimisation) to help people find them.
 This is the kind of thing you should be doing all the time as it’s free and effective.

-The second is paid or ‘boosted’ posts, which is online speak for advertising.
-This is similar to the traditional ads we see on television, billboards or newspapers.
-Except that online you have the chance to attract a much larger, global audience.
-Got it?
-Let’s move on.
+The second is paid or “boosted” posts, which is online speak for advertising.
+These are similar to the traditional ads we see on television, billboards or in newspapers.
+You create an advert and pay to have it featured in other people’s social media feeds.
+With paid posts, you have the chance to attract a much larger, global audience.

 Before you start

-As with everything in business, before you start planning what channel you want to go on or the budget you can spend, you should ask yourself what you are trying to achieve.
+As with everything in business, before you start planning what channel you want to use or the budget you can spend, you should ask yourself what you are trying to achieve.

 A good place to start is by thinking about where your customers are.
 Do they use social media or are they more likely to Google?
 This is easy to find out if you think in terms of their age, their gender and their location.